 REVELSTOKE TO GOLDEN

-Canyon Hot Springs is set in the spectacular Selkirk Mountains of British Columbia, an area of great natural beauty between Glacier and Mount Revelstoke National Parks.
+Canyon Hot Springs Resort is set in the spectacular Selkirk Mountains of British Columbia, an area of great natural beauty between Glacier and Mount Revelstoke National Parks.
 Located 35-km east of Revelstoke.
 Located alongside the Trans-Canada Highway, at Albert Canyon, the resort offers 2 mineral hot pools.
 One is at a temperature of 40C (104F) and the other, a swimming pool is 32C (86F).

 The Hemlock Grove Boardwalk and Picnic Area in Glacier National Park has been designed to barrier free standards.
 The Hemlock Grove Boardwalk trail was developed as a legacy of the Man in Motion World Tour visit.
 This short 400-metre barrier-free boardwalk offers a rainforest experience to people with mobility disabilities, people with visual impairments and people with other limitations on movement, such as seniors and even visitors with baby strollers.